JaredHammond/battleship/README.md

-# battleship
+# Battleship Game

-Clone of the game Battleship
+Clone of the game Battleship.

+Built using TDD and DRY principles.